daniele-canavese/empirical-obfuscations/readme.md

 &nbsp;
 [![mark](https://img.shields.io/badge/Marco-Torchiano-E4405F?logo=linkedin)](https://www.linkedin.com/in/marco-torchiano-b263005/)

 This repository contains the questionnaires, their results, and our analysis on an experiment we did to empirically prove that software obfuscations slow down the reverse engineering of attackers.

-We distributed the C source code of different applications obfuscated with [Tigress](https://tigress.wtf/) (using control flow flattening and opaque predicates) to 152 computer engineering students of the last year at the [Politecnico di Torino](https://www.polito.it/), one of the most renowned technical universities in Italy.
+We distributed the C source code of different applications obfuscated with [Tigress](https://tigress.wtf/) (using control flow flattening and opaque predicates) to 152 students in the second year of the MSc in Computer Engineering at the [Politecnico di Torino](https://www.polito.it/), one of the most renowned technical universities in Italy.
 In each of these applications we injected a simple but prominent bug and asked the students to fix during a hackathon of sort.
 We timed the students and asked them to fill several questionnaires describing their experience.

 Our full discussion about the experiment procedure and its results analysis can be found in our paper *Empirical Assessment of the Effort Needed to Attack